opentelekomcloud/docs-next/docs/best-practices/security-services/host-security-service/using-hss-and-cbr-to-defend-against-ransomware/defense-measures/identifying-and-fixing-ransomware.md

 # Identifying and Fixing Ransomware

-According to the Open Telekom Cloud statistics on security intrusion events, 90% of ransomware attacks result from weak passwords, vulnerability exploits, and unsafe baseline settings.
+According to the T Cloud Public statistics on security intrusion events, 90% of ransomware attacks result from weak passwords, vulnerability exploits, and unsafe baseline settings.
 Identifying and fixing risks before real intrusions can significantly improve the system security.
-Open Telekom Cloud HSS helps you quickly identify risks and provides the one-click fix function to reduce O&M costs.
+T Cloud Public HSS helps you quickly identify risks and provides the one-click fix function to reduce O&M costs.

 ## Increasing Password Strength